History Of U.S. Responses To Chemical Weapons Attacks In Syria

 Chlorine was not part of the deal, since it is commonly used for water treatment and other industrial purposes.

 Last weekend, pro-opposition rescue workers in the Damascus suburb of Douma — in the eastern Ghouta district — said 43 people were killed in what they described as a chemical attack.
-The figure for the dead and the exact weapons used — and whether they were chemical weapons — have not be independently verified, though local medical workers say the symptoms indicate a chemical attack.
+The figure for the dead and the exact weapons used — and whether they were chemical weapons — have not been independently verified, though local medical workers say the symptoms indicate a chemical attack.

-Many of those killed were, activists say, in a basement of a house, which could be where an intense concentration of the chemical settled.
+Many of those killed, activists say, were in the basement of a house, which could be where an intense concentration of the chemical settled.

-The larger war:
+The larger war

 It's worth noting that more than a half million Syrians have died in the seven-year-old war (now entering its eighth year).
 Only a tiny percentage of those have been killed in chemical strikes.
 The vast majority have been killed by regime bombs, bullets, primitive barrel bombs (drums filled with explosives often dropped from helicopters) and other conventional weapons.